Land-based education: Programs

-History
+Colonialism and indigenous peoples of North America

-Through past and ongoing colonialism across North America, settlers have constantly displaced Indigenous communities from their homelands.
-In Canada, laws such as the Indian Act, the numbered treaties, and other institutional phenomena like the Indian Residential Schools or the Sixties Scoop have caused deep generational trauma, grief, and cultural loss amongst Indigenous communities by dispossessing them of their lands.
-As explained by a group of Indigenous scholars, the land is Indigenous peoples' primary source of knowledge and strength.
-It is intertwined with their identity and who they are.
-By removing them from their lands, governments have attempted to sever their lifeline, and prevent them from passing on their ways of knowing to their youth, thus facilitating the erasure of Indigeneity in Canada.
+Ongoing colonialism across North America has displaced Indigenous communities from their homelands.
+For example, in Canada, laws such as the Indian Act, the numbered treaties, and other institutional phenomena like the Indian Residential Schools or the Sixties Scoop dispossessed people from their lands, causing inter-generational trauma, grief, and cultural loss amongst Indigenous scholars explain that the land is Indigenous peoples' primary source of knowledge and strength.
+By removingpeople from their lands, them from their lands, governments sever lifelines to the land, prevent people from passing their ways of knowing to the next generation, and facilitate the erasure of Indigeneity in Canada.
 Indigenous communities, family units, elders, and youth have all suffered directly or indirectly at the hands of the state because, as explained by many Indigenous scholars, "family and community kinship networks that provided emotional, spiritual and physical support have been brutally and systematically dismantled."
 Yet, Indigenous peoples have resisted Canada's ongoing assimilation attempts and shown remarkable resilience.
 They actively resist oppressive settler forces by continuing to speak their languages, stewarding their lands, and physically occupying their territories.
 Land-based education, grounded in Indigenous ways of knowing, is one of the ways Indigenous communities across North America continue to assert their identity and their right to self-determination and strengthen their people.
-As explained by Cherokee scholar Jeff Corntassel, the perpetuation of Indigenous cultures has always existed; however, cultural resurgence through land-based education programs or everyday activities within family units or communities will strengthen the transfer of knowledge to future generations.
+Cherokee scholar Jeff Corntassel explained that the perpetuation of Indigenous cultures has always existed; however, cultural resurgence through land-based education programs or everyday activities within family units or communities will strengthen the transfer of knowledge to future generations.